fieldtrip/website/workshop/oslo2019/1_introduction_to_FieldTrip_and_EEG.md

     set(gcf, 'units', 'normalized', 'outerposition', [0 0 1 1]) % full screen
     print -dpng databrowser_oslo2019.png

 {% include markup/warning %}
 If your recorded is continuous, specify _cfg.continuous = 'yes'_.
-If your data is segmented into epochs/trials, specify _cfg.continuous = 'no'_
+If your data is segmented into epochs/trials, specify _cfg.continuous = 'no'_.
 {% include markup/end %}

 {% include image src="/assets/img/workshop/oslo2019/databrowser.png" width="650" %}
-_Figure 1: Raw plot of electrodes using ft\_databrowser_
+_Figure 1: Raw plot of electrodes using ft_databrowser_

-{% include markup/info % }
+{% include markup/info %}
 Get a feel of your data by browsing through it.
 Do you see any obvious artifacts?
 {% include markup/end %}